AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``title`` - the title displayed on the tile
--  ``refresh`` - (seconds) if set, the iframe widget will progress down it's list every refresh period, returning to the beginning when it hits the end.
+-  ``refresh`` - (seconds) if set, the iframe widget will progress down its list every refresh period, returning to the beginning when it hits the end.
 Use this in conjunction with a single entry in the ``url_list`` to have a single url refresh at a set interval.